DucManhPhan/DucManhPhan.github.io/_posts/2020-01-15-State-pattern.md

 ![](../img/design-pattern/state-pattern/State-Pattern.png)

-- Each state of a process or an object will be represented with implementation of State interface.
-So, we can easily expand states by implementing State interface.
+Some elements of the State pattern:
+- Context

+    The Context will maintain an instance of a concrete state as the current state.

-- The Context will delegate state-specific behavior to different State implementation.
+    The Context will delegate state-specific behavior to different State implementation.

+- Abstract State

+    It will define an interface which encapsulate all state-specific behaviors.

+- Concrete State

+    A concrete state is a subclass of the abstract state that implements behaviors specific to a particular state of the Context.

+Below is the State pattern approach:
+- a list of possible states
+- the conditions for transitioning between those states
+- the state of our object when it's initialized or it's initial state.

 <br>